 The First Academic Program Built from the Values of Bedside RNs

-National Nurses United is in the process of establishing an online certificate program in Global Women’s Health Leadership at Rutgers, the State University of New Jersey.
-Pilot courses are underway for fall semester 2012 and spring semester 2013, and enrollment in the certificate program is expected to start in fall of 2013.
-For more information on the two pilot courses, please see “Courses.”
-Any course in the program may be taken independently without enrolling in the program.
-The NNU Education Department designed the curriculum, and NNU educators will teach certificate courses.
+National Nurses United is offering an online certificate program in Global Women’s Health Leadership at Rutgers, the State University of New Jersey.
+The certificate program was designed by the NNU Education Department and courses will be taught NNU educators.
 Because Rutgers University is accredited, course credit will fulfill general education requirements at most universities and colleges throughout the country.

 This academic program is the first ever built from the values of bedsides nurses: compassion for the world’s sick and suffering, a single-standard of care for all people, just distribution of life’s basic necessities, equal opportunities to fulfill our human potential, and commitment to building solidarity with all who share these core values.
 Students will come to understand patient advocacy as advocacy for humanity.
 Through this program of courses, NNU continues our work to create a world more aligned with RN values.